A conversation built around your real learning problem.

 Built on science.
 Shaped by practice.

-Today I work with organizations that are ready to replace compliance theater with something that actually sticks — curated resources, peer-led discussion, independent study, and hands-on practice woven into the work itself.
+Today I work with organizations that are ready to replace training theater with something that actually sticks: curated resources, peer-led discussion, independent study, and hands-on practice woven into the work itself.

 I work solo or alongside internal teams.
 My clients are mid-market companies and nonprofits navigating the AI era — where the cost of slow, irrelevant learning is no longer acceptable.